architecture-decomposition-framework/adf-documentation-template/template/architecture-documentation-en.md

 - Which architecture drivers have been prioritized in this approach?
 - With which drivers were compromises made?
 Which compromises?

 ### 4.2.
-System domains
+System structure

-- How can the system be broken down into different domains (in the sense of domain-driven design)?
+- On which criteria is the system partitioned at the top level?
+Is it more of a technical partition (different layers) or a functional partition (clustered by domains/business areas)?
-- How are the domains related to each other?
+- How are the individual system parts related to each other?
 - What dependencies and synchronization requirements exist?

-### 4.3.
-System structure

-- What is the functional decomposition of the system at runtime in terms of components?
+- What is the functional decomposition of the system parts at runtime in terms of components?
-- What tasks do the individual components have?
+- Which tasks do the individual components have?
 - How do they interact with each other?
 - What data is exchanged between the components?

+We recommend creating subchapters for the top-level decomposition and each more detailed description of a system part.

+### 4.3.
+Data model

+- What is the basic data model for the system (at runtime)?
+- What are the entities?
+How do they relate to the domain model described in [chapter 2.2](#22-domain-model)?
+- What are the relationships between the entities?
+- Which entities are used globally throughout the system?
+Which are specific to individual parts of the system?

 ### 4.4.
-Data model

-- What is the basic data model for the system?
-- What are the business entities and what relationships exist between them?

-### 4.5.
 Code organization (mapping runtime to devtime)

 - How are components (runtime) mapped to modules (development time) (runtime-to-devtime mapping)?
 - By which code structures (e.g. Java classes) are the modules realized?
+- How are the data structures realized in code?
+Which data types are there?
+Is there inheritance or composition among the data types?
 - How is the source code organized in packages?
 - Which version control system is used?
 Which repositories exist for which source code and configuration?

-### 4.6.
+### 4.5.
 Build process and structure

 - What deployment artifacts are there?
 - How are modules packaged into deployment artifacts?
 - How are deployment artifacts created?
 - What are the stages of the build process?
 What happens in each stage?

-### 4.7.
+### 4.6.
 Deployment and operation

 - What is the execution environment of the system?
 - How is the system separated between client and backend?
 What are the different nodes or execution environments for client and backend?